VladimirAlexiev/soml/owl2soml/README.md

   classX: {props: {propP: {range: classY}}}
 ```

-- Also handle variants with `owl:equivalentClass` instead of `rdfs:subClassOf`
+- TODO: Also handle variants with `owl:equivalentClass` instead of `rdfs:subClassOf`
-- Also handle variants with `owl:intersectionOf`, they are common in LifeSci ontologies.
+- TODO: Also handle variants with `owl:intersectionOf`, they are common in LifeSci ontologies.
   Eg see this variant from [Populous_tutorial_SWAT4LS_2011.zip::Output_ontology/cell_types.owl](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/owlpopulous/Populous_tutorial_SWAT4LS_2011.zip)
   (note: two of the intersections are superfluous since they have a single member).